-- Now, press Volume Down to highlight recovery option, and then press Power button to select it and boot into recovery mode.
+- Now, press Volume Down to highlight recovery option, and then press the Power button to select it and boot into recovery mode.

 - Now that you’re in TWRP recovery, we recommend taking a full nandroid backup of your device for safety.
 You can skip this step if you’ve already taken a backup.

 - Now flash the custom kernel downloaded from your Nexus device.
-To do this, simply enter Install menu, select the custom kernel file from the list, and swipe to confirm flashing.
+To do this, simply enter the Install menu, select the custom kernel file from the list, and swipe to confirm flashing.

 - Once the custom kernel was flashed, flash the SuperSU zip in a similar manner.

 - Go back to the recovery menu and reboot the device by selecting Reboot » System.